Categories

 Currency

-Bosnia and Herzegovina use a convertible mark (KM), 1 KM=0,5 euro but often you can also choose to pay in euros.
-They accept international payment cards in all major cities and there is good access to ATMs.
+Bosnia and Herzegovina uses a convertible mark (KM); 1 KM = 0.5 euros, but you can also pay in euros.
+They accept international payment cards in all major cities, and there is good ATM access.
 Some banks also exchange traveler's checks.
 Some shops, restaurants, and cafes do not accept credit cards.

 Overnight stay

 Sarajevo has a large selection of hotels.
 Right from small questionable 1-star places to 5-star luxury ones.
-In smaller cities, the choice is somewhat less.
-Gradually, however, several small private hotels and motels appeared throughout the country.
+In smaller cities, the choices are somewhat fewer.
+Gradually, however, several small private hotels and motels began to appear throughout the country.

 Opening hours